CapyRobot/blog/source/_posts/pnet_example.md

 ### Conditional Transitions

 The logic for checking if the AMR is charged is a special case where the action result decides which transition will be triggered.
 On success (charged), the robot goes directly to the `available AMRs` place; on failure, the robot must be charged first.
 Of course, this logic could be implemented in a thousand different ways.
-One is to keep the controller design generic is to add one extra configuration parameter to the transition input arc specifying the acceptable action results for that arc.
+One way to keep the controller design generic is to add one extra configuration parameter to the transition input arc specifying the acceptable action results for that arc.
 A transition is then only enabled for tokens associated to the specified results.
 The example can then be implemented as shown on the left side of the figure below.

 > **Note**
-> Error handling, to be discussed in a future post, is not included in this example.
-However, this section describes a possible solution for catching and dealing with certain errors and failures.
+> Error handling will be discussed in a future post and is not addressed in this example.
+However, this section does describe a possible solution for catching and dealing with certain errors and failures.
 See the right side of the figure.

 ![](/images/posts/pnet_example/result_filter.svg "Conditional transitions.
 Charging example on the left, possible error handling on the right.")